chinamike65/hugo-tuolesi/content/book6/book6en.md

 Section 3 - May all sentient beings never be separated from the joy of being without suffering. ….
 138

-Section 4 - May all sentient beings stay away from love, hatred, relatives and estrangements, and live in equal homes. … 139
+Section 4 - May all sentient beings stay away from love, hatred, relatives and estrangements, and live in equanimity … 139

-Section 5 - The Key to Sending out the Four Immeasurable Hearts……………….
+Section 5 - The Key to Developing the Four Immeasurable Minds ……………….
 140

-The ninth chapter of the four major vows………….143
+##### Chapter 9 - The Four Major Vows ………….143

-Section 1 - the boundless vow to save all sentient beings…………..144
+Section 1 - Sentient beings are numberless.
+We vow to save them all. …………..144

-Section 2 - endless troubles and vows to break......
+Section 2 - Delusions are endless.
+We vow to cut through them all . ......
 144

-Section 3 - he Buddha Dharma is boundless vows to learn……………… 146
+Section 3 - The teachings are infinite.
+We vow to learn them all.  ……………… 146

-Section 4 - The Supreme Vows of Buddhism and Dao Fulfillment .........
+Section 4 - The Buddha Way is inconceivable.
+We vow to attain it. .........
 148

-##### Chapter 10 - Opening verses……………… 150
+##### Chapter 10 - The Opening of the Sutra ……………… 150

-Section 1 - most profound and subtle Dharma ………… 151
+Section 1 - The incomparable, profound and subtle Dharma ………… 151

-Section 2 - Hundreds of thousands of catastrophe encounters...
+Section 2 - Never been encountered in hundreds of thousands of eons ...
 154

-Section 3 - Now I have seen and heard the true meaning of the Tathagata, 157
+Section 3 - Now that I have seen and heard it, I have received it.
+May I understand the true meaning of the Tathagata .......
+157

-##### Chapter 11 - the Collection of Laws ………………..160
+##### Chapter 11 - Collection of Laws ………………..160

-Section 1 - Do not commit any evil……………….160
+Section 1 - Do no evil ……………….160

-Section 1 - The practice of goodness ………………..161
+Section 1 - Practice of goodness ………………..161

-Section 3 - Self-purification means all kinds of Buddhism. . . .
+Section 3 - Self-purification is all of Buddhism. . . .
 162

-##### Chapter 12 - Postscript……………………..164
+##### Chapter 12 - Postscript ……………………..164

-Section 1 - The Origin of Consciousness-Only School ................................................................
+Section 1 - The Origin of the Mind-Only School .........
 164

 Section 2 - If you can hear it, you can hear it, if you can speak it, you can say it with your heart